Muneer Khan

 Muneer Khan (born July 1996) is an Indian scientist and entrepreneur.
 He is the founder and CEO of Cadre Tech & ITTD Academy and an applied scientist at Harvard University.
 Khan received recognition for his work in Sensor Technologies and agricultural technology and was awarded the Young Scientist Award by the Government of India, in 2024.

 Early life and education

 Khan was born in July 1996 in Gauriya, Lakhimpur Kheri, Uttar Pradesh, India.
-He is the youngest of eight siblings and was raised by his mother after his father passed away when Khan was just a year old.
+He is the youngest of eight siblings and was raised by his mother after his father died when Khan was just a year old.
 He completed his schooling at City Montessori Inter College, Lakhimpur Kheri, and later earned a Bachelor of Technology degree in Electronics and Communications Engineering from the Birla Institute of Applied Sciences in 2019.
 Later, he completed his master of science in electrical engineering from Columbia University in 2022.

 Career

 He began his career as a research associate at the Uttarakhand Science Education & Research Centre from 2018 to 2019, where he developed an RF/Zigbee-based wireless communication system for real-time monitoring of soil environments.
 His responsibilities included circuit design and the implementation of wireless communication protocols.

 In 2019, he worked as a research intern at Tomsk State University of Control Systems and Microelectronics, contributing to a project on designing a wideband power amplifier using GaN HEMT technology.
 During this time, he developed and tested the design using simulation tools like ADS and Cadence Virtuoso and 5G app.

 Between 2019 and 2021, Khan served as a research associate at the School of Computer Science & Information Technology.
 He led a team in the development of an IoT-based soil fertility measuring device, collaborating with three research organizations to emphasize hardware integration of sensors and power storage technologies.

 In 2021, he founded ITTD in Dehradun, Uttarakhand, focusing on teaching young graduates and professionals through online education.
 He initiated training programs through web-based distance learning and promoted education with webinars, e-workshops, and web conclaves.
 In the same year, Khan was selected by the Government of India for career counseling of students in the Vidyanjali program.

 In 2022, Khan became a research assistant at Columbia University’s Laboratory for Unconventional Electronics (CLUE).
 In this role, he developed sensor interfacing circuitry for volatile organic compound (VOC) gas sensors based on IoT technology, designed a system for the simultaneous operation of 16 sensors with wireless data transmission, and led a team to create the Netlist and PCB layout using Orcad Capture.
 In the following year, Khan founded the technology company Cadre Tech, where he has been serving as its CEO since.
 At Cadre Tech, he has developed VisionPro AI eyeglasses for visually impaired individuals.